mansimansimansi/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-A repository of Data Analysis projects created by me.
+A repository of Data Analysis projects created by Mansi Verma.